dassiorleando/tasktor/README.md

   * Sign In
   * Change password
 * Tasks
-  * Create tasks
+  * Create task
   * Count and print all tasks
   * Delete your own tasks
-  * Make task as public or private
+  * Make your tasks as public/private
   * Mark task as finish
   * Sort & Filter tasks listing
 * design